All-women honor flight to celebrate the service of female veterans

 "This trip will be one day, but this one day will be life-changing," Honor Flight Chicago President, John Ptak said.

-Any veterans who served between 1940 and 1975 looking to join Operation HerStory can apply at operationherstoy.org.
+Any veterans who served between 1940 and 1975 looking to join Operation HerStory can apply at operationherstory.org.